alexmacphail/Hundred-Year-Farms/README.md

 ## Management

-The owners have an interest in the following methods for managing the agro-foresty practice:
+The owners have an interest in the following methods for managing agro-foresty:

 **BIM (Building Information Management)**